yourlabs/shlax/README.rst

 Where is the rest?
 ==================

-Shlax used to be the name of a much more ambitious poc-project that has been extracted in two projects with clear boundaries, namely `sysplan
+Shlax used to be the name of a much more ambitious poc-project, that you can still find in the ``OLD`` branch of this repository.
+It has been extracted in two projects with clear boundaries, namely `sysplan
 <https://yourlabs.io/oss/sysplan>`_ and `podplan
-<https://yourlabs.io/oss/podplan>`_ which are still in alpha state, but Shlax
+<https://yourlabs.io/oss/podplan>`_ which are still in alpha state, although
-as it is feature complete and stable.
+Shlax as it is feature complete and stable.